thehapax/ngx-echarts-starter/README.md

+## Notes from 3 AUG 2020

+It appears that the starter does not work immediately out of the box.
+From reviewing the open issues on ngx-echarts it appears many unresolved issues.

+Here are my notes to get the starter working:

 Numerous changes must be made to fork in order to get sample working in Angular 9.07.

+-  No angular 10 version available yet.
 -  See reference guide: https://www.freakyjolly.com/angular-e-charts-using-ngx-echarts-tutorial/
 -  "enableIvy": false, in tsconfig.json
 -  app.module.ts : imports NgxEchartsModule only, do not include  forRoot